 Church Contact: Dennis & Louise Headington

 Kentucky Mission Trip: First Church sponsors and leads a work trip to Kentucky each year, usually in the spring.
-View video slide show of the 2017 trip here.
+View video and slide shows of previous trips here.

 Contact: Norm Strenger